WORKING WITH DG ECHO AS AN INTERNATIONAL ORGANISATION | 2021 - 2027

 Cases of possible force majeure must be reported quickly (by email) to the desk officer at DG ECHO, to assess if the force majeure should be invoked, and to agree upon any appropriate procedural follow-up.

-Where the International Organisation has been prevented from fulfilling important contractual obligations, the Force Majeure Reporting Form, which covers all the information needed to examine the case, may be used for reporting.
-The desk officer will review the information provided and may require further information / documentation to assess the situation.
+Where the Organisation is prevented from fulfilling important contractual obligations, it may report the situation using the Force Majeure Reporting Form available in the Reference Documents section of this website.
+The Desk Officer will review the information provided and may require further information / documentation to assess the situation.

 PROCEDURAL FOLLOW-UP

-After analysing the situation, DG ECHO will guide the International Organisation on the appropriate follow-up.
+After analysing the situation, DG ECHO will guide the Organisation on the appropriate follow-up.

-For operational situations where force majeure, or other operational obstacles, prevent the continued implementation of activities in the field, the International Organisation can agree with DG ECHO on a suspension, reduction of the activities in the field or termination when the purpose of the Agreement can no longer be effectively or appropriately performed.
+For operational situations where force majeure, or other operational obstacles, prevent the continued implementation of activities in the field, the Organisation can agree with DG ECHO on a suspension, a reduction of the activities in the field or termination of the Agreement when the Action can no longer be effectively or appropriately performed.